open-learning-exchange/open-learning-exchange.github.io/pages/Hulmani.md

 ```
 Hello, this is Manoj Hulmani, graduate student from Florida Institute of Technology.
 Looking to gain experince and have fun

-Fell free to ping me on whats up or text message - 650-625-7912
+Feel free to ping me on whats up or text message - 650-625-7912
 ```